 An individual who violates this policy may be issued a citation by the Collin College Police Department and may face legal fines.
-Collin College students who violate this policy are also subject to disciplinary action as defined in Chapter 13: Student Disciplinary Procedures in the Student Code of Conduct located in the current Collin College Student Handbook.
-Collin College employees who violate this policy are also subject to disciplinary action through the Human Resources Office.
+This policy is also subject to disciplinary action as defined by Chapter 13: Student Disciplinary Procedures in the Student Code of Conduct located in the current Collin College Student Handbook.
+Collin College employees who violate this policy are also subject to disciplinary action through the Human Resources Department.